ywkawai/FE-Project/INSTALL.md

  `% make run`

- In the directory of 'visualize', some python scripts with matplotlib are prepared for visualizing simulation results.
+ In the directory of 'visualize', several python scripts with matplotlib are prepared for visualizing simulation results.